GetSetAbhi/High-Level-System-Design/wallet/README.md

 The Payment Executor's service logic is designed to take a single payment order and execute it fully (e.g., register the intent, update the status).
 This process is executed for each distinct payment order.

+A single payment event may contain multiple payment orders, Therefore, when the Payment Executor sends the registration request for each individual payment order to the PSP, it will include the same redirectUrl in every request.

 * Concurrent Processing (In Parallel)
   While the logic is sequential per order, the execution of multiple orders from a single payment event is usually parallelized for performance: